Will Levis Dynasty Fantasy Football Value

 While the Titans lack proven playmakers, they roster two promising talents in WR Treylon Burks and TE Chig Okonkwo.
 Of course, QB Ryan Tannehill returns for another season.
 So Levis is unlikely to see the field much in 2023 ahead of a potential QB competition in 2024.
 (Tannehill enters a contract season.)

-We're not outright dismissing Levis as a potential QB1 within a few seasons.
-His overall profile simply isn't one we're willing to bet on.
+We're not outright dismissing Levis as a potential QB1 within a few seasons -- despite an up-and-down performance over the spring.
+His overall profile simply isn't one we're betting on.

 Our Dynasty Draft War Room assigns dynamic player values based on your league’s specific settings.
 These DMVP values range from 100 to 0, with 100 being the most valuable player in your league and 0 being the worst rostered player.
 Use these values to compare players at the same position and across positions for help with draft, trade and add/drop decisions.